realworldocaml/book/en/files-modules-and-programs.md

 While this works well enough for a one-file project, more complicated builds will require a tool to orchestrate the build.
 One great tool for this task is `ocamlbuild`, which is shipped with the OCaml compiler.
 We'll talk more about `ocamlbuild` in [xref](#packaging), but for now, we'll just walk through the steps required for this simple application.
-First, create a `_tags` file, containing the following lines.
+First, create a `_tags` file containing the following lines:

 ```
 true:package(core),thread,annot,debugging